saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 #### `carrierConnectivity`

-__Description__: Request a device that is connected to cellular network.
+__Description__: Request that the matching device is also connected to a cellular network.

 __Type__:  *bool*